kritagya03/ttk4145-project/README.md

 ## How to Run

-The code is run by first running the elevatorserver on one terminal:
+The code is run by first running the elevatorserver from one terminal:

 ```sh
 # Teminal 1
 elevatorserver --port [hardware-port]
 ```

-Then navigating to `./ttk4145-project/cmd/elevator` and running the main file on another terminal:
+Then in another terminal, navigate to `./final-code-45/cmd/elevator` and run the main file:

 ```sh
 # Terminal 2